10 Biggest Cloud Computing Challenges in 2024 for IT Service Providers

 5. Dealing with Multi-Cloud Environments

 These days, maximum companies are not only working on a single cloud.
-As per the RightScale report revelation, nearly 84% of the companies are following a multi-cloud strategy and 58% already have their hybrid cloud tactic that is combined with the public and private cloud.
+As per the Flexera 2023 State of the Cloud Report, nearly 87% of the companies are following a multi-cloud strategy and 72% already have their hybrid cloud tactic that is combined with the public and private cloud.
 Furthermore, organizations are utilizing five distinct public and private clouds.

 A long-term prediction on the future of cloud computing technology gives a more difficulty encountered by the teams of IT infrastructure.
 To win over this challenge, professionals have also suggested the top practices like re-thinking procedures, training staff, tooling, active vendor relationship management, and doing the study.